NickMcConnell/FAangband/docs/hacking/compiling.rst

     cd src
     make -f Makefile.osx

-That'll create a self-contained Mac application, Angband.app, in the directory above src.
+That'll create a self-contained Mac application, FAangband.app, in the directory above src.
 You may use that application where it is or move it to wherever is convenient for you.